troglobit/finit/doc/config.md

 exits (Ctrl-D), the rescue mode is ended and the system boots up normally.

+> [!WARNING]
-> **Note:** the bundled sulogin in Finit can at configure time be given
+> The bundled sulogin in Finit can at configure time be given another
-> another user than the default (root).
-If the sulogin user does not
+> user than the default (root).
+If the sulogin user does not have a
-> have a password, or __the account is locked__, the user is presented
+> password, or __the account is locked__, the user is presented with a
-> with a password-less `"Press enter to enter maintenance mode."`,
+> prompt: `"Press enter to enter maintenance mode."`, which will open
-> prompt which opens up a root shell.
+> up a root shell *without prompting for password*!

 ### Fallback